 Using Turnitin directly rather than through Canvas

-If not using a Canvas course to utilize Turnitin, you can be requested (as of October 16, 2018) to be added to Le Moyne's account of the native system.
-Contact Inga Barnello, Le Moyne's Turnitin administrator, to request to be added into our institutional account.
+If not using a Canvas course to utilize Turnitin, you can be request (as of October 16, 2018) to be added to Le Moyne's account in the native system.
+Contact Inga Barnello (email@example.com), Le Moyne's Turnitin administrator to request to be added into our institutional account.

 This type of native account is required if an instructor wishes to conduct a "Quick Submit" on a single paper without creating a course in Turnitin.